Apple's latest iPhone lineup was a hit during the holidays

 As mentioned, China was Apple's biggest sore spot last year, but the sales situation there seemed to stabilize over time.
 It's still not quite what it used to be, though: The Greater China region accounted for $13.58 billion in this quarter, which really isn't that much more than it generated for Apple during last year's bum quarter.
 Instead, more established markets like the Americas and Europe did the lion's share of Apple shopping over the past three months -- the people in former spent more than $4 billion more on Apple products than it did the year before, while folks in Europe spent about $3 billion more.
 While that shopping shift worked out to Apple's benefit for now, you can bet that it won't give up on currying favor with Chinese consumers any time soon -- the upsides are just too good.

 With all that said, we might see Apple's economic relationship with China remain tense because of a hot news topic.
-A Nikkei report published suggested that Apple was leaning on manufacturing partners to amp up production of the iPhone 11 and a new, lower-cost iPhone expected to debut this Spring.
-Those plans, however, might be derailed by the troubling coronavirus outbreak that prompted the Chinese government to enact travel bans and quarantine millions of citizens.
+A Nikkei report published this past October suggested Apple was leaning on manufacturing partners to ramp up production of the iPhone 11 and a new, lower-cost iPhone expected to debut this Spring.
+Those plans, however, might be derailed by a troubling coronavirus outbreak that prompted the Chinese government to enact travel bans and quarantine millions of citizens.
 The impact on these infections on China's economy, and particularly its manufacturing sector, remain to be seen.